The brick walls in Medicine Hat's Historic Downtown have been painted by many Canadian and local artists.

-The Medicine Hat Women’s Shelter and Station Coffee Company teamed up to promote a feeling of hope with this mural by Sarah Slaughter Art.
+The Medicine Hat Women’s Shelter Society and Station Coffee Company teamed up to promote a feeling of hope with this mural by Sarah Slaughter Art.
 “Growing Hope in Our Community” is a positive message designed as a reminder that no one should have to endure family violence, and there are those who can help.

 A delicate, abstract mural speaks to the artist's style of soft colour transitions.
 It has a golden glow that beams outward, enlightening the downtown area.
 Painted by Canadian painter and internationally acclaimed graffiti artist, Alexander Bacon, this mural took a day and a half to complete.
 It was painted in July 2022 and photos of the mural have already been shared in Europe, Taiwan, Hungary, and other countries and cities around the world.

 Mere minutes from the Riverside Veterans’ Memorial Park, this bright, colourful mural was led by street artists Doktoer and Jesse Gouchey as an homage to missing and murdered Indigenous women.
 This mural is a reminder that all life has value, and we must not turn a blind eye to injustice.